CharlyMartin/portfolio/src/data/articles/tailwind-css-breakpoint-indicator/index.md

 ---
-title: "How I Stopped Guessing Breakpoints in Tailwind CSS"
+title: "How I stopped guessing breakpoints in Tailwind CSS"
 description: Ever struggled with identifying active breakpoints in Tailwind CSS?
 This tiny React component helps me see which Tailwind breakpoint I'm developing for.
 No more guesswork.
 created: 2023-09-16
 highlight: false
-topic: "tech"
+topic: "code"
 # tags: [react, tailwindcss, best-practices]
 ---